e271828e/Flight.jl/docs/notes/design/tools/decisions_style.md

 # Decision log style guide

 The rules `framework_decisions.md` adheres to.
-Distilled from the Pass A conversion brief (2026-08-14) once that pass closed; consulted whenever an entry is added, amended or rewritten.
+Distilled from the brief that converted the log's retired table form into entries; consulted whenever an entry is added, amended or rewritten.
 The counterpart of `spec_style.md`, which governs the spec.